 - Regeneratively and/or biodynamically farmed for sustainability

-We continue to look for the best coffees and we’re always researching ways to make our coffee even healthier, and we want consumers to have more choice in coffee to meet their health goals.
+We continue to look for the best coffees and we’re always researching ways to make our coffee even healthier, and we want consumers to have more choices in coffee to meet their health goals.
 The deeper we go, the more we understand that coffee is extremely complex, and various beneficial compounds can be created and destroyed at different roast levels.

-This year at Purity we wanted to develop a coffee that we believe follows the science on contributing to liver health.
+This year at Purity we wanted to develop a coffee that we believe follows the science of contributing to liver health.
 It was the obvious place to start because over the last three decades there is mounting evidence for a positive effect of coffee on liver function and health.

 Here are the highlights:

 - Studies range from reports on coffee reducing the risk of cirrhosis and liver cancer to demonstrating evidence for coffee as a beneficial tonic across the spectrum of liver diseases.
 In 2013 Saab et. al. published a systematic review that included a table of 12 key studies (over 93,000 subjects) assessing the impact of coffee on liver-related health outcomes from 1993 to 2010, all of which showed positive health benefits of coffee on the liver.